 The elimination period is the number of days an employee must be disabled before benefits start and can vary, according to the employer's needs.
-Elimination periods are often dovetailed with the employer's sick leave plan.
+Elimination periods can be structured to begin after the employer's sick leave or short term disability plan ends.